kstonekuan/qr-gen/README.md

 2. Choose an image file from your device
 3. Adjust logo size (15-25% recommended for best scanning)
 4. Optionally enable transparent background for PNG logos
+5. Optionally adjust border size (0-10px) for better contrast
-5. Generate your QR code - the icon will be automatically centered
+6. Generate your QR code - the icon will be automatically centered

 #### AI Generation Method:
 1. Click the "Generate with AI" tab